kifhan/img-server/README.md

 # Image Server Example

 Web server for storing and providing images.

-Note: It stores images on Mongodb
+Stores images as Base64 String on Mongodb

 This server made with Node.js, Mongodb, Express and Multer.